nowsecure/secure-mobile-development/en/sensitive-data/fully-validate-ssl-tls.md

-# Fully Validate SSL/TLS
+# 3.3 Fully Validate SSL/TLS

 Many apps do not properly validate SSL/TLS certificates, leaving them vulnerable to man-in-the-middle (MITM) attacks.
 If an app fails to properly validate its connection to the server, the app is susceptible to an MITM attack by a privileged network attacker.
 This type of attack gives the culprit the ability to capture, view, and modify traffic sent and received between the app and the server.

 ## Details

-An application not properly validating its connection to the server is susceptible to a man-in-the-middle attack by a priviledged network attacker.
+An application not properly validating its connection to the server is susceptible to a man-in-the-middle attack by a privileged network attacker.
 This means that an attacker would be able to capture, view, and modify traffic sent and received between the application and the server.

 ### Common Mistake: Accepting self-signed certificates